 To say Larsen held onto the lead was the understatement of the year.

 Larsen was sharp to start, gathered emotional steam from inning to inning, and was fairly lucky throughout.
-He wasn’t giving in, not walking anyone, and even when Dodger batters found the sweet swing, they hit ’em where they were—or just foul.
+He wasn’t giving in, not walking anyone, and even when Brooklyn batters found the sweet swing, they hit ’em where they were—or just foul.

 In the second inning, Jackie RobinsonRobinson was playing the third to last game of his career; he would retire following the season. hit a sharp grounder that third baseman Andy Carey couldn’t handle—but it deflected right to shortstop Gil McDougald, who threw the speedy Robinson out.
 In the fifth, Robinson and Sandy Amoros both belted line drives that sailed past the wrong side of the foul pole.
-Gil Hodges launched one fair, but towards the vast expanses of Yankee Stadium’s left-center field—often referred to as Death Valley—and Mantle made an impressive running catch.
+Gil Hodges launched one fair, but toward the vast expanses of Yankee Stadium’s left-center field—often referred to as Death Valley—and Mantle made an impressive running catch.
 In the eighth, Hodges hit a lined shot that Carey plucked just inches off the infield dirt.

 As Larsen went into the late innings, extending his streak of batters faced and retired from 18 to 21 to 24, he couldn’t help but want to chat about it in the dugout with teammates.
-Strictly adhering to the long-standing (and still existent) superstition to avoid conversation with a pitcher throwing a no-hitter or perfect game, the other Yankee players turned the other way from a hyped-up Larsen.
+Strictly adhering to the long-standing (and still existent) superstition to avoid conversation with a pitcher throwing a no-hitter or perfect game, the other Yankees turned the other way from a hyped-up Larsen.

 In the ninth, Larsen dodged a bullet when Carl Furillo flied out on the warning track for the first out.
-Roy Campanella grounded out for the second out, but not before lashing a liner out of play near the foul pole.
+Roy Campanella routinely grounded into the second out, but not before lashing a liner out of play near the foul pole.
 The 27th batter Larsen would face on the day was pinch-hitter Dale Mitchell.
 After drawing the count to two balls and two strikes, Mitchell—a .312 lifetime hitter with a great eye who rarely struck out—decided to take a pitch that looked high and away.

 Umpire Babe Pinelli threw up the thumb.
 Strike three.